 Birding in San Diego is like a party that lasts all year.
 But winter is when San Diegans celebrate our feathered friends with festivals, holidays, and opportunities to contribute to bird-centric science.
 Here are four ways to love and learn more about our region’s beautiful birds.
 (No birding experience necessary!)
 Read more.

-An arctic sea duck bone turned up in a Kumeyaay archaeology dig, 10 miles from San Diego's coastline.
+An arctic sea duck bone turned up in a Kumeyaay midden during an archaeology dig, 10 miles from San Diego's coastline.
 Let the head scratching begin.
 Read more.